audioxide/data/data/posts/20190124-reviews-james-blake-assume-form.md

   half.
 Blake has always been excellent at setting a mood, but for the first time in his career he actually exudes genuine emotive qualities.
 week: 176
+blurb: Blake has always been hugely successful at setting a mood, but for the first time in his career he actually exudes genuine emotive qualities.
 ---
 author: André
 review: >-